mattmartini/Dev-Util/docs/Util.md

 # VERSION

-Version v2.19.8
+Version v2.19.10

 # SYNOPSIS

 This module provides a standard set of tools to use for oft needed functionality.

 Consistent feature setup is achieved.
 Standard constants are defined.
 OS identification and external executables are accessible.
 Quick backups can be made.
 File and directory attributes are discovered.
-Lockfiles are created.
+Lock files are created.

 The sub-modules provide this and other utility functionality.

 # SUB-MODULES

 The sub-modules provide the functionality described below.
 For more details see `perldoc <Sub-module_Name>`.

 ## Dev::Util

 `Dev::Util` provides a loader for sub-modules where a leading `::` denotes a package to load.

     use Dev::Util qw( ::File ::OS );